 I didn't serve a lot of food for such a small party, but what I did serve was themed.
 We had Oreo cookies ("coal"), pretzel sticks ("sticks"), popcorn ("gold"), strawberries ("redstone"), pizza ("bread"), and cake ("cake").
 I found PRINTABLE food tent cards for all the foods here.

 Cake decorator...I am NOT!
 But I decided at my son's first birthday that I was ALWAYS going to make my kids homemade birthday cakes.
 They're not always the prettiest, but they're always homemade from scratch...icing and all!
-I found this site with a lot of Minecraft cakes and created my own simple version from there.
+I searched Pinterest for Minecraft cakes and created my own simple version from there.

 Being a Minecraft party, the guests were invited to bring their device to play Minecraft together.
 It is pretty neat how the kids can connect into the game world with each other and interact.
 (If you think a Minecraft gaming party will be quiet, you are soooooo wrong!
 It may have been one of the noisiest parties ever because they were so excited being together in the same game world they were screaming at one another.)